You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 It’s estimated that Microsoft has created as many as 10,000 millionaires.

-Had you decided to invest $5,000 in Amazon’s stock when it first hit the public markets 20 years ago, your stake would have been worth at least $2.4 million today.
+Had you decided to invest $5,000 in Amazon’s stock when it first hit the public markets in 1997, your stake would have been worth nearly $11 million today.

-You see… in order to sell trillions in products worldwide, someone has to be creating and manufacturing all the devices and components.
+You see… in order to sell trillions of dollars in products worldwide, someone has to be creating and manufacturing all the devices and components.

 One company has landed hundreds of contracts to do just that…

-It’s time to tap into the next up-and-coming company that is capitalizing on the irreversible trend to connect everything.
+It’s time to tap into the next up-and-coming company that is capitalizing on the irreversible movement to connect everything.

 The “Invisible” Company That Dominates the Market